SCADA vs. Digital Control Platforms: Why Renewable Energy Needs a New Approach

 Rapid Technology Evolution: The renewable energy sector experiences constant equipment evolution, new integration requirements, and changing operational practices.
 Traditional SCADA systems, with their complex programming requirements and proprietary interfaces, cannot adapt quickly enough.

 Portfolio Diversity: Renewable portfolios typically include multiple technologies, equipment vintages, and site configurations across diverse geographic locations.
-Traditional SCADA’s requirement for custom programming at each site makes portfolio-wide standardization prohibitively expensive.
+Traditional SCADA’s requirement for custom programming at each site makes portfolio-wide standardisation prohibitively expensive.

 Digital Control Platform Evolution: A New Paradigm